alexhosp/startup-viability-analysis/customer-segmentation/README.md

 1. **Pytrends API**
     - As Google is the most used search engine, Google Search trends most accurately mirror what the world finds relevant at any given time.
 People turn to Google first when they're curious about something; their curiosity is derived from a perception of relevance.
 Thus, Google Trends data most accurately reflects worldwide interest over time.
 There is no official API to retrieve Google Trends data, so the unofficial Pytrends library was used for data retrieval.
     - The `interest_over_time` method currently faces issues due to changes on the Google Trends side.
 Although more recent data would be ideal, the available data (June 2020 - June 2024) is likely still representative of current trends.
+    - Currently, running the notebooks using this API may result in intermittent 429 errors due to ongoing issues on the Google Trends side.
+For more details, please refer to  [Pytrends Issue #625](https://github.com/GeneralMills/pytrends/issues/625).
-    - If the API method issue gets resolved, I will update the analysis with the current data.
+    - If the API functionality stabilizes, the analysis will be updated with the most current data.

 ## Notebooks
 ## Project Status